weicongpang/LandCover-MVT/README.md

-# LandCover-MVT (MASK-GROUNDED VISION-LANGUAGE MODELS FOR TAXONOMY-ALIGNED LAND-COVER TAGGING)
+# LandCover-MVT (Mask-Grounded Vision-Language Models for Taxonomy-Aligned Land-Cover Tagging)

 This repository provides a simple pipeline to perform open-set image tagging on remote sensing datasets, leveraging the Qwen2.5-VL multimodal language model and other MLLMs.
 ---

 ## Requirements